 Making the dough

 Char siu bao is a type of baozi (which are filled buns) that are steamed with a fluffy and soft white outer layer.
+Its dough is very similar dough to steamed bao buns (or lotus leaf buns).
+Baozi is not to be confused with mantou, which are non-filled steamed buns.
 This bao wrapper is the first step to creating these delicious buns!

 Before you start anything, you want to sift the all purpose flour, cornstarch, and baking powder together to make sure you have no lumps when forming the dough.
 Place the mixture directly into a stand up mixer with the dough hook attachment and add the sugar and instant active yeast.
 Since I’m using instant yeast, I don’t have to wait to bloom the yeast.
 To test if your yeast is still good, follow this process from King Arthur Flour.